WorldBank-Transport/ram-backend/scripts/OSRM import/README.md

 ```
 ./osrm-extract map.osm
-./osrm-prepare map.osrm
+./osrm-contract map.osrm
 ```

 This will take a few minutes depending on your configuration and the data.
 You will end up with a series of map.osrm.* files.
-These are the prepared OSRM files, which can be used by [osrm-isochrone](https://github.com/mapbox/osrm-isochrone) for isochrones or osrm-routed for routing.
+These are the prepared OSRM files, you need to copy these files to the the `data` directory of the RRA application and configure it to point to `map.osrm`.